invictus-integration/docs-ifa/framework/installation/framework-releasepipeline.md

 :warning: Make sure to replace the `azureSubscription` value with the name of your serviceconnection as this value cannot be parameterized.

-Also make sure to change the Bicep template parameters according to your needs.
+Also make sure to change the bicep template parameters according to your needs.

-If you need to overwrite more Bicep Template parameters make sure to add this to the `deployScriptParameters`.
-A complete list of Bicep Template parameters can be found [here](#Bicep-Template-Parameters).
+If you need to overwrite more bicep template parameters make sure to add this to the `deployScriptParameters`.
+A complete list of bicep template parameters can be found [here](#bicep-template-parameters).

 Afterwards add the [framework.release.yaml](./pipelines/framework.release.yaml) in your DevOps environment as a pipeline.